zoe-becker/multiplayer-word-search/BUILDING.md

     - REMOTE_PYTHON_PATH: The complete path to the python installation where you want to install the generator.
 This should be the same python environment as the one in envConfig.php.
 It is recommended that you create a new virtual environment for this purpose*
     - REMOTE_USER: The username of the remote user that will be used to install the word search
     - REMOTE_HOST: The web address/host name of the remote server
 4. Our bitbucket pipelines file uses SSH keys for securely logging into the remote server.
-You should add your SSH key pair to under repository settings -> SSH keys.
+You should add your SSH key pair under repository settings -> SSH keys.
 Bitbucket will automatically use this key pair for SSH/SFTP when running the deployment script.
 For help on SSH keys in Bitbucket Pipelines, see this article: https://support.atlassian.com/bitbucket-cloud/docs/using-ssh-keys-in-bitbucket-pipelines/
 5. You're now ready to deploy!
 From the main repository page, under pipelines, click "Run Pipeline", click on the main branch, and run the deploy-to-remote-host pipeline.

 **\*NOTE**: As part of the automatic deployment scripts, the REMOTE_PUBLIC_HTML_PATH and REMOTE_PATH are both cleared to prepare for the new installation.
 Because of this, you should not place the python virtual environment in either of these folders.